matiasecharri/Coffee-Oasis/README.md

 # Nippon-Bites
 An e-commerce about sushi delivery food.
-Made with basic things like: html5, css3, javascript vanilla and bootstrap.
+Made with: html5, css3, javascript vanilla and bootstrap.